Faculty Hiring, Promotion, and Tenure: Tenure-Track

 March 1 or Prior*

-Deans sends written notification to candidates, and their chairs, directors, or division coordinators, regarding any rejections of recommendation for tenure and/or promotion.
+Deans sends written notification to candidates, and their chairs or directors, regarding any rejections of recommendation for tenure and/or promotion.

 Deans adds own written recommendation to each dossier.

-Deans' offices submit the appropriate documents from dossiers to:
+Deans' offices submit the appropriate documents from dossiers electronically to:

 On or before March 1, as dossiers are received

-The staff in the office of the associate provost for faculty and academic planning and the executive dean for regional higher education offices review dossiers and then submit them to the executive vice president and provost and then to the president for evaluation.
+The staff in the office of the associate provost for faculty development reviews dossiers and then submits them to the executive vice president and provost and then to the president for evaluation.

 Executive vice president and provost and president reviews dossiers.